Android vs iOS: Which mobile OS is right for you?

 Unfortunately, there's a lot more to it than that.
 Security is arguably the most pressing concern for businesses - particularly as most will have been working remotely and look set to continue doing so.
 Then there are key details such as cost, compatibility, how easy it is to instal, use and learn.
 You may be an Apple-aficionado, but does Jeff in accounts no his way around an iPad?

 These are the consideration you need to make when choosing a business-wide operating system.
 Just like being Liverpool or Everton, Labour or Tory, you can be Apple or Android (or neither if you find a niche OS).

 Our comparison between iOS and Android will mostly focus on the software aspects of both operating systems, but a key consideration about which to choose is the availability of the hardware and whether the features packed into a smartphone is right for you.

-Although iOS only comes in one flavour - the iPhone - there are lots of different types of iPhone to choose from, including the top of the range iPhone XS Max, the middle of the road iPhone XS, and the budget iPhone XR.
+Although iOS only comes in one flavour - the iPhone - there are lots of different types of iPhone to choose from, including the top of the range iPhone 11 Pro, the middle of the road iPhone 11.
 If you're not interested in the newest iPhone, you can also choose one of Apple's older models - the iPhone X, the iPhone 8, 8 Plus or even the 7 series.

 The iPhone is the most popular phone in circulation around the world and that's for good reason.
 They're premium devices, fast, with a beautiful design and fantastic cameras in pretty much every model.
 But these devices come at a cost, and although Apple is always innovating, they lack real cutting-edge features and, well, feel a bit "samey" from one generation to the next.